Pakistan blast in Peshawar kills provincial minister

 "Terrorism has engulfed our whole society," he said.
-"They are targeting our bases, our mosques, our bazaars, public meetings and our security checkpoints."'Smoke and dust'
+"They are targeting our bases, our mosques, our bazaars, public meetings and our security checkpoints."

 Some 100 people had gathered in Peshawar for the meeting of the ANP, which is part of the Pakistan People's Party-led national coalition government.

 Mr Bilour had delivered the keynote speech and was leaving when the attack occurred, Nazir Khan, a local Awami National Party leader, told Associated Press news agency.